Last Updated: February 09, 2023

 - Our affiliates

-- Advertisers, advertising technology companies, analytics companies and other third parties with whom we have business relationships
+- Advertisers, advertising technology companies, analytics companies and other third parties (as defined in the CCPA) with whom we have business relationships

 - Government regulators